Woodland Carbon Code governance

 Advisory Board

-• Development and revision of the code and supporting tools and guidance
+• The development and revision of the code and supporting tools and guidance

 • Interpretation of the code and its application